-The gospel can be divided into two major sections, The first part introduces Jesus as the Son of God, the Messiah, and more importantly, the Servant King.
+The gospel can be divided into two major sections, with Peter's confession that Jesus is the Messiah in Mark 8:27-30 serving as a hinge.
+The first part introduces Jesus as the Son of God, the Messiah, and more importantly, the Servant King.
 It shows what it takes to be God's obedient servant, by tracing the work of Jesus as it develops among needy humanity.
 In the process, His compassion, authority, power, and sense of mission are demonstrated.

 However, the story shifts to a darker mood after Peter's confession, describing the Servant King's suffering and eventual death on the cross at the hands of His enemies.
 The heavy price Jesus paid for complete obedience to His Father's will lets readers understand that their devotion to the Servant King may likewise lead them to face persecution and even death.
 But Jesus' powerful resurrection dispels all gloom, enabling His faithful followers to face suffering with purpose and hope.